-This function is not available in IP transmission mode.
+This function is available in ISDN transmission mode.

-In leased line mode or ISDN mode, a bi-directional data channel can be transmitted along with the compressed audio signals, by reserving a fraction of the transmitted bit rate.
-The equipment includes a serial asynchronous port for this purpose.
+In ISDN mode, a bi-directional data channel can be transmitted along with the compressed audio signals, by reserving a fraction of the transmitted bit rate.

 The data are transparently transmitted end-to-end; hardware signalling is not available.
 Availability depends on the coding algorithm, as well as the max possible baud rate: see above tables.
 With G722 or 4SB ADPCM, this data channel cannot be used at the same time as another auxiliary function (see tables).